SamiPerttu/fundsp/README.md

 The `timer(id)` opcode instantiates current time in seconds as a parameter that can be queried.
 It has no inputs or outputs; it can be added to any node by stacking.

-#### Monitor Modes
+#### Metering Modes

 The `monitor(mode, id)` opcode is a pass-through node that presents some aspect of data passed through as parameter `id`.
 Metering modes are:

-- `Meter::Latest`: Retains the latest value passed through.
+- `Meter::Sample`: Retains the latest value passed through.
 - `Meter::Peak(smoothing)`: Peak amplitude meter with `smoothing` as per-sample smoothing factor in 0...1.
 - `Meter::Rms(smoothing)`: Root mean square meter with `smoothing` as per-sample smoothing factor in 0...1.
-- `Meter::Goertzel(frequency)`: Detects presence of a single frequency.
+- `Meter::Detect(frequency)`: Detects presence of a single frequency.
 Outputs detected power.

+The same modes are used in the `meter` opcode.

 ---